Josh Naylor Player Props: Guardians vs. Phillies

 Josh Naylor At The Plate

-- Naylor has 99 hits, which is best among Cleveland hitters this season, while batting .313 with 37 extra-base hits.
+- Naylor has 101 hits, which ranks first among Cleveland hitters this season, while batting .315 with 37 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks seventh in batting average, 33rd in on-base percentage, and 10th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks 34th, and he is ninth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.